cziesman/camel-route-coverage-maven-plugin/README.md

 ## Usage

-To use this plugin, simply add the following to your `pom.xml`.
+To use this plugin, simply add the following to the `pom.xml` file in your Camel project.

     <plugin>
         <groupId>com.redhat</groupId>